 The AIA complements the risk management process required by the MDR/IVDR and introduces AI system specific risk management requirements (Article 9 AIA).
 Similar to the MDR/IVDR, the AIA requires the risk management system for AI system to be a continuous, iterative process that is planned and run through the entire lifecycle of a high-risk AI system.
 That process should be aimed at identifying and mitigating relevant risks of AI systems on health, safety and fundamental rights.

 Additional risk management requirements specific to the AI system include ongoing assessments of known and reasonably foreseeable risks that the high-risk AI system can pose to health, safety and fundamental rights, data biases, and system robustness, including identification, analysis, and mitigation of risks related to system design, development, and deployment, and may include training to deployers.
-This includes measures to ensure the safety and reliability of AI systems in healthcare settings through comprehensive risk assessments, documentation of risk mitigation measures, and continuous monitoring of system performance (AI Act, Article 72).
+This includes measures to ensure the safety and reliability of AI systems in healthcare settings through comprehensive risk assessments, documentation of risk mitigation measures, and continuous monitoring of system performance (AIA, Article 72).
 These requirements aim to prevent, and address known and reasonably foreseeable risks to ensure the safety and performance of MDAIs.

-Provider of MDAI may integrate the additional risk management requirements specific to an AI system set out in paragraphs 1-9 of Article 9 of the AIA into the testing, reporting processes, information and documentation required under the AI Act into their existing documentation and procedures required under the MDR and IVDR (recital 64 AIA).
-Risk management systems under both AIA and MDR/IVDR require a manufacturer/provider to reduce the identified and assessed risks, and to address risks in their risk management systems that can reasonably be mitigated.
+Manufacturers of MDAI may integrate the additional risk management requirements specific to an AI system set out in paragraphs 1-9 of Article 9 of the AIA into the testing, reporting processes, information and documentation required under the AIA into their existing documentation and procedures required under the MDR and IVDR (recital 64 AIA).
+Risk management systems under both AIA and MDR/IVDR require a manufacturer to reduce the identified and assessed risks, and to address risks in their risk management systems that can reasonably be mitigated.
 This refers not only to organisational measures, but also to specific actions taken during the development and design of AI systems.

 Data Governance

-What data governance requirements are specified in the AIA, MDR and IVDR for AI-systems as medical devices and IVDs?
+What data governance requirements are specified in the AIA, MDR and IVDR for MDAI?

 The MDR/IVDR mandates that clinical data used for device evaluation is robust, reliable, and derived from well-designed studies.
 To support the generation of sufficient clinical evidence, the clinical evaluation / performance evaluation must be based on clinical data representative of the intended use of the device.
 The procedures and techniques for verifying, validating and controlling the design of the devices as well as documented information arising from those procedures and techniques, should be documented as part of the clinical evidence (and reviewed by the notified body).

-Article 10 AIA provides further specification related to the data and datasets of AI systems, as well as in Article 10(5) specific provisions for exceptional procession of special categories of personal data.
+Article 10 AIA provides further specifications related to the data and datasets of AI systems.
+Moreover in Article 10(5) AIA includes a provision for exceptional procession of special categories of personal data.
 These requirements aim to ensure that MDAIs are built and validated on trustworthy data.

-To ensure that MDAIs performs as intended and safely, high-quality data plays a vital role in providing structure and in ensuring their performance, especially when techniques involving the training of models are used, High-quality data sets for training, validation and testing of AI-systems require the implementation of appropriate data governance and management practices.
-The data governance and management practices should include, in the case of personal data, transparency about the original purpose of the data collection.
-The requirements related to data governance can be complied with by having recourse to third parties that offer certified compliance services including verification of data governance (Recital 67 AI Act).
+To ensure that MDAIs performs as intended and safely, high-quality data plays a vital role in providing structure and in ensuring their performance, especially when for the development of MDAI the the training of AI models are used.
+High-quality data sets for training, validation and testing of AI-systems require the implementation of appropriate data governance and management practices.
+The data governance and management practices, in the case of personal data, should be fully compliant with the GDPR provisions and include transparency about the original purpose of the data collection.
+The requirements related to data governance can be complied with by having recourse to third parties that offer certified compliance services including verification of data governance (Recital 67 AIA).